argoproj/argo-cd/docs/developer-guide/debugging-remote-environment.md

 ### VSCode
 In VSCode use the integrated terminal to run the Telepresence command to connect.
 Then, to run argocd-server service use the following configuration.
-Make sure to run `packr` before starting the debugging session to generate the assets.
 Update the configuration file to point to kubeconfig file: `KUBECONFIG=` (required)
 ```json
         {